VELIFZ/flask-marshmallow-ecom/README.md

 ECom API
 ## Overview

-This is a Flask REST API for managing users, orders, products, and addresses.
+This is a Flask REST API for managing users, orders, books, and addresses for a second-hand book selling platform.
 It is built using Flask for the web framework and SQLAlchemy for the ORM (Object Relational Mapping).
 The API supports search, pagination, and optional includes for retrieving related data.

 ## How to Run